Eviction of Family Member or Friend from Home

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

 Family members and friends can wear out their welcome through an over-extended stay.
 When this happens, the most general and direct option is to ask them to leave.
-Beyond a simple request, other legal options to remove a family member will be governed by the laws of your state.
+Beyond a simple request, other options for legal removal of unwelcome house guests will be governed by the laws of your state.

-If no form of rent has been paid, many states permit you to simply ask the family member to leave and remove their belongings without any legal proceedings.
+If there has been a nonpayment of rent, many states permit you to simply ask the family member/renter, to leave and remove their belongings without any legal proceedings.
 However, in other states, someone who enters your home and stays with your permission will be classified as a licensee.
 This status grants the family member more rights than a general guest.
 To revoke the permission you gave them to remain on your property, you will need to go through the steps of a formal eviction to have them legally removed.